kevin-he-01/mkhss/README.md

 Some files in `avx512/include` are adapted from [an open-source implementation](https://github.com/SimonLangowski/RNSMont) of the paper ["Efficient Modular Multiplication Using Vector Instructions on Commodity Hardware"](https://eprint.iacr.org/2025/1068.pdf) by Simon Langowski and Srinivas Devadas.
 The folders `{flint,avx512}/include/nlohmann` contain copies of the single-header version of the library [JSON for Modern C++](https://github.com/nlohmann/json) by Niels Lohmann in `{flint,avx512}/include/nlohmann`.

-This material is based upon work supported by the National Science Foundation under Award No. 2330065.
+Kaiwen He and Srinivas Devadas acknowledges the support of the National Science Foundation (NSF).
+This material is based upon work supported by the NSF under Award No. 2330065.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

+Geoffroy Couteau acknowledges the support of the French Agence Nationale de la Recherche (ANR), under the France 2030 ANR Project ANR-22-PECY003 SecureCompute.
+This work is supported by ERC grant OBELiSC (101115790).